lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

     ],
 ```

 Luckily for me, inside every link was the ICDs associated with the respective drug.
-I extracted the ICDs using the same method already mentioned.https://github.com/lcsavb/autocusto-data-retrieval/tree/master/medicamentos/csv_raw
+I extracted the ICDs using the method already mentioned.

 ## Vinculating drugs with the protocols